Health, Wellness & Food

 Our health team review each campers’ medical history and medications.
 Families meet with the medical staff on opening day to review any needs of the campers.
-Our MD’s are on call and have virtual office visits right at camp.

 - Campers with allergies including some food allergies and environmental allergies can have a great experience at Runoia.

 - Campers with medications get them from the health team primarily at mealtimes and bedtime as prescribed by their physicians.

 - Our health team members are sensitive to both the physical and emotional well-being of our campers and counselors and treat them with respect and confidentiality.